for high-precision tube ID and OD metrology

 - Cylindrical devices in the medical sector

-- Examples from defense industry: barrels, bores, reamers, mandrels, drill bits, die blocks
+- Examples from defence industry: barrels, bores, reamers, mandrels, drill bits, die blocks

 - Tubular parts in high-precision machining, drilling, injection molding, 3D printing, additive manufacturing, casting, extrusion dies